 Iceland presents few difficulties for travelling with children.
 Icelanders are very child-friendly people; cities and towns are relatively safe, low-crime places with familiar amenities; and supermarkets and pharmacies are well stocked with nappies, formula and anything else you might need (though do keep in mind where the next shops might be in the countryside).
-Boredom might be a problem on long car journeys between sights, though the many swimming pools – an increasing number sporting waterslides – make great places to let off steam once you arrive somewhere.
+Boredom might be a problem on long car journeys between sights, though the many swimming pools – some sporting waterslides – make great places to let off steam once you arrive somewhere.

 However, given the lack of warning signs or barriers at waterfalls, hot springs, cliffs, crevasses and the like, children must be closely supervised at all times in the countryside.
 Along with everyone else, children also need to come prepared for the weather, with plenty of warm, waterproof clothing and tough shoes for use outdoors.

-Budget travellers who camp out every night, use a bus pass and cook for themselves, can keep average daily costs down to around 8000kr (though cyclists can cut this in half).
-Throw in a few nights in hostel-style accommodation and the occasional pizza and you’re looking at 10,000kr.
-Mid-range travel still means using a bus pass to get around, but favouring hostels and eating out cheaply most of the time will set you back about 12,000kr a day.
+Budget travellers who camp out every night, use a bus pass and cook for themselves, can keep average daily costs down to around 10,000kr (though cyclists can cut this in half).
+Throw in a few nights in hostel-style accommodation and the occasional pizza and you’re looking at 15,000kr.
+Mid-range travel still means using a bus pass to get around, but favouring hostels and eating out cheaply most of the time will set you back about 18,000kr a day.
 Staying only in guesthouses or hotels and eating in restaurants for every meal means that you’re looking at daily expenses of upwards of 30,000kr.

 None of the above takes into account additional costs for entertainment such as tours, entry fees, drinking or alternative transport such as flights and ferries, for which we’ve given prices in the guide.
-Car rental will add a minimum 15,000kr a day, plus fuel, to daily expenses for more about this.
+Car rental will add a minimum 9000kr a day, plus fuel, to daily expenses for more about this.

 Crime and personal safety